Flag of Honduras: Greater Republic of Central America

-Between 1896 and 1898 Honduras was part of a union known as Greater Republic of Central America.
-Within the union, Honduras still has its own flag.
-Around this time, an unofficial version with gold stars comes out, sometimes only considered a mistake.
-The likely reason for this is that the union used gold stars.
+Between 1896 and 1898 Honduras was part of a union known as Greater Republic of Central America, while retaining its own flag, though some flagmakers began to render the five stars as gold, the same as the GRCA flag.
+This design was never declared official.

-Third flag
+Third flags

 On 26 January 1949, President Juan Manuel Gálvez amended the 1866 decree, confirming the position of the stars.
 The decree also defined the shade of blue used on the stripes and stars as turquoise.
-However, that change wasn't implemented and the flag continued to be produced using navy blue for 73 years.
+However, that colour change was not implemented and the flag continued to be produced using navy blue for 73 years.

-Fourth flag

-In September 2018, an MP proposed to change the colour of the flag to Maya blue, possibly in relation to the Mayan civilization, which occupied part of the country's territory.

 In 2020, the National Autonomous University of Honduras published its guidelines regarding the shades of blue used on the flag, due to the "absence" of an official position about the topic.
 Following the intention of the 1949 decree, the guidelines established a lighter shade of blue for the Honduran flag "until its colors are defined and regulated by legislative decree".

-On 4 January 2022, the Honduran Armed Forces announced a change from this month on their monograms, uniforms and logo to represent the national flag in turquoise.
+On 4 August 2023, the Honduran Armed Forces announced a change from this month on their monograms, uniforms and logo to represent the national flag in turquoise.
 The announcement came shortly after President-elect Xiomara Castro also announced the use of the flag in that shade of blue.